-The Tel Aviv Stock Exchange has undergone various transformations and homes.
-Since its establishment in 1935 as the Exchange Bureau for Securities in a branch of the British Anglo-Palestine Bank, and until the move to its current location, which provides a fitting solution to present-day technological challenges.
+Since its establishment in 1935 as the Exchange Bureau for Securities in a branch of the British Anglo-Palestine Bank, and until the move to its current location, which provides a fitting solution to present-day technological challenges ,the Tel Aviv Stock Exchange has passed many milestones at the various residences it has known over the years.
 Below is an overview of the main milestones in the history of the TASE.

 1935 – Establishment of the "Exchange Bureau for Securities"

 Securities trading in Palestine began in the 1930s, following the immigration to Israel of Jewish bankers who fled Nazi Germany.
 The Anglo-Palestine Bank, which later became Bank Leumi, established the "Exchange Bureau for Securities" in 1935.
 The Exchange Bureau functioned as a small stock exchange in which securities were traded, for an hour each day, according to the rules that were customary on European stock exchanges.
 The trade was conducted at the bank, in the office of Mr. Mordechai Pinchas Hasson, an Israeli banker, one of the founders of the Exchange Bureau of Securities and the CEO of Bank Leumi (from Wikipedia, the free encyclopedia)